How to apply to the Nature Heritage Fund

 All applications received will be acknowledged and a project number provided.

 All correspondence and communications concerning the application to be directed through the Executive Officer, Nature Heritage Fund, and are to quote the project number provided.

 Applications are initially assessed to ensure the meet the fund’s criteria and further information may be requested if necessary.

 Nature Heritage Fund Committee

-Applications that meet the Fund's criteria are considered by the Nature Heritage Fund Committee, which meets 2–4 times a year.
-The Committee may request further information, may need to visually inspect a site, or may require presentations by applicants.
+Applications that meet the fund's eligibility criteria are considered by the Nature Heritage Fund Committee, which meets 2–3 times a year.
+The committee may request further information, may need to visually inspect a site, or may require presentations by applicants.

 Unsuccessful applicants may be invited to amend their applications and resubmit them for further consideration.

 The Minister of Conservation reserves the exclusive right to issue media statements concerning successful Nature Heritage Fund projects.

 Grants that have been approved by the Minister will be made subject to conditions.

 Payment of grants will be staged until protection has been finalised.